johncai117/Meta-Fine-Tuning/README.md

 ## Steps for Testing using Pre-trained models

-1. Download the pre-trained models from a link that you can email me for: jjcai@princeton.edu.
-If this is for the challenge evaluation, the link has already been included with the submission.
+1. Download the pre-trained models from a link that you can find here: https://www.dropbox.com/s/drzg0ptexfjrv7f/logs.zip?dl=0 If this is for the challenge evaluation, the link has already been included with the submission.

     Unzip the file and place it in the main directory of the project